thesadru/disnake/docs/intro.rst

     $ apt install libffi-dev libnacl-dev python3-dev

-Remember to check your permissions!
+Remember to check yor permissions!

 Virtual Environments
 ~~~~~~~~~~~~~~~~~~~~~

-Sometimes you want to keep libraries from polluting system installs or use a different version of
+Sometimes yo want to keep libraries from polluting system installs or use a different version of
 libraries than the ones installed on the system.
-You might also not have permissions to install libraries system-wide.
+Yo might also not have permissions to install libraries system-wide.
 For this purpose, the standard library as of Python 3.3 comes with a concept called "Virtual Environment"s to
 help maintain these separate versions.

-A more in-depth tutorial is found on :doc:`py:tutorial/venv`.
+A more in-depth tutorial is fond on :doc:`py:tutorial/venv`.

 However, for the quick and dirty:

-1. Go to your project's working directory and create a Virtual Environment:
+1. Go to yor project's working directory and create a Virtual Environment:

     .. code-block:: shell

-        $ cd your-bot-source
+        $ cd yor-bot-sorce
         $ python3 -m venv bot-env

 2. Activate the virtual environment:

     .. code-block:: shell

-        $ source bot-env/bin/activate
+        $ sorce bot-env/bin/activate

-    On Windows you activate it with the following command:
+    On Windows yo activate it with the following command:

     .. code-block:: shell